Learn to buy and sell antiques and collectibles

 I put a pair of cars worth about $350 into my collection and made $375.
 Not bad for a half hour of work.

-There is also a variation of this.
 I started buying trains out of England on eBay and then sell them locally.
 This is the true definition of arbitrage.
 Taking advantage of geographic price differences.

 When I am looking for items in England, I look for really clean boxed items in groups.
 I need to get 5 or more items at a time because the shipping cost eats into my profits.
 I buy common items in England for up to 10 pounds each (An English pound is about $1.60 so that's about 16 dollars each.)
 Here in the US I can get 30-50 dollars a car at the local shows.